SSRS User Handbook

 - Background processing is used to provide the core services for Reporting Services

-- Report Designer: It provides the capability t design, develop, test and deploys reports.
+- Report Designer: It provides the capability t design, develop, test, and deploy reports.
 It is a developer-centric tool called Business Intelligence Development Studio (BIDS).

 BIDS (Business Intelligence Development Studio):

 The BIDS paradigm is based on the concept of projects and solutions.
 A project is a container of one type of object such as SSRS reports, web pages, SSIS packages, etc. which can be used to organize things in a meaningful way.
-Whereas a solution is a container of one or more projects, it is a complete application that can be made with the number of projects such as report project, SSIS project, web project, etc.
+Whereas a solution is a container of one or more projects, it is a complete application that can be made with a number of projects such as report projects, SSIS projects, web projects, etc.